bioimagesuiteweb/bisweb/doc/AspectsOfJS.md

 ### Classes

-JavaScript (as of 2015) now also has proper (from the perspective of C++ or Python) class definitions
+As of 2015, JavaScript has more formal Object-Oriented class definitions.

 The pair example before would be rewritten as: